Code-Institute-Submissions/ci-milestone-project1/README.md

 This site was tested across different browsers and on different devices to ensure that this site is responsive and compatible.
 During the testing, I noticed that ```background-attachment: fixed``` for the background photo was not compatible with mobile devices.
 On Safari in iOS, the background photos appeared blurry and without the feature of ```background-attachment: fixed```.
 However, it is working properly and compatible with all the browsers in desktop.
 This bug will be resolved in the future implementation.

+During the testing on iPhone XS, the site was fitted on its screen, however I realised that there were two photos at the "About Us" section kept refreshing themselves.
+I tried to comment out the transition and filter properties in CSS but the bug still persisted.
+After further investigation, I noticed that there was a language translate plugin installed on my friend's iPhone XS.
+The bug was fixed and photos were displaying correctly when that plugin was disable.

 #### Devices:
 - Chrome / Android 7 / Huawei P8 Lite
 - Chrome / Android 7 / Sony Xperia XA